-Greetings from The Honors College 3
+Greetings from The Honors College Director 3

 How to Reach Us 4

-Honors Responsibilities 5
+Ionors Responsibilities

 Academic Integrity 6

 Honors College Fee 7

-Honors College Curriculum Requirements 8
+Honors College Curriculum and Policies 8

-Capstone/Apogee Experience, Research/Thesis/Project Option 11
+Senior Year Experience: Research/Thesis/Project Option 11

-Retention Criteria 12

-Graduation Distinctions 13

-Curriculum Requirements Checklist 14
+Curriculum Requirements Checklist

+Honors College Forms 13

-Honors College Courses 15
+Honors College Courses 14

-Opportunities for High Achieving Students 17
+Opportunities for High Achieving Students

 National Prestigious Scholarships

 Undergraduate Research

 Accelerated Bachelor's/Master's Degree Program

-Honors College Student Organizations 19
+Honors College Student Organizations 18

-Honors College Amenities 21
+Honors College Amenities 20

-Honors College Forms 22

-Family Educational Right and Privacy Act 23
+Family Educational Right and Privacy Act 21

-Honors College Agreement 24
+Ionors College Agreement

-Notes 25
+Notes 23

-GREETINGS FROM THE HONORS COLLEGE
+GREETINGS FROM THE HONORS COLLEGE DIRECTOR

-Your life at Auburn is woven of many threads: your academic life in classrooms, studios, and laboratories; your life as a resident in a dormitory or as a member of a Living-Learning Community; "Football Saturdays;" and your involvement in informal or organized extracurricular activities.
+Your life at Auburn University is woven of many threads: your academic life in classrooms, studios, and laboratories; your life as a resident in a dormitory or as a member of a Living-Learning Community; Football Saturdays; and your involvement in informal or organized extracurricular activities.
 We want to urge you to make full use of the resources and opportunities that our campus makes available to you.
 Enjoy your Core courses; don't regard them as something only to sit through and get beyond.
 For example, if you are a science major, take delight in a course on the History of Art, the Appreciation of Music, or some other field within the humanities.
 To the extent your curriculum allows, always look through the Auburn University Bulletin for courses that interest and excite you.
 When you have the chance, take a course that builds on your knowledge of a foreign language or gives you a basic background in some historical subject about which you are curious.
 These courses can provide intellectual fuel for your entire life.
-Outside the classroom, join a student organization or a musical group, volunteer with a philanthropic organization, or tutor an underprivileged child.
-These activities should all be part of your educational experience, as should be participation in the life of the city of Auburn, the state of Alabama, and our Nation.
+Outside the classroom, join a student organization or a musical group, volunteer with a philanthropic organization, or become a tutor in the local community.
+These activities should all be part of your educational experience, as should participation in the life of the city of Auburn, the state of Alabama, and our Nation.